Quick Start

 Function Options Jump to heading

-Functions can have options (arguments).
-Options are key-value pairs separated by
+Functions can have options (named arguments).
+Options are key-value pairs

 .
 Options are separated by spaces.